 If you're looking for proven race pedigree, then Specialized's Tarmac series can probably win you a game of Top Trumps.
-In its various iterations, this frame has been ridden to first place in Grand Tours, Classics and rainbow jerseys.
-The new 2021 Tarmac SL7 Pro version gets Shimano's reliable Ultegra Di2 electronic shifting, and like all the new Tarmac SL7 bikes it has disc brakes.
+In its various iterations, this frame has been ridden to first place in Grand Tours, Classics and world championships.
+The 2022 Tarmac SL7 Pro version gets SRAM's Force eTap AXS wireless electronic shifting, and like all the new Tarmac SL7 bikes it has disc brakes.

 More important than that, though, is the way Specialized has blended low weight and aerodynamics here into a dramatic looking bike that's claimed to be fast enough you simply don't need an aero bike.

-In the interest of smashing Strava segments the Tarmac SL7 Pro has deep-section Roval Rapide CL wheels and Specialized's S-Works Aerofly II handlebar, so aside from a bit of weight and four grand on the price tag it should give up very little to the flagship S-Works Tarmac SL7 Dura Ace Di2.
+In the interest of smashing Strava segments the Tarmac SL7 Pro has deep-section Roval Rapide CL wheels and Specialized's S-Works Aerofly II handlebar, so aside from a bit of weight and five grand on the price tag it should give up very little to the flagship S-Works Tarmac SL7 Shimano Dura-Ace Di2.

 This Italian brand is one of the most desirable, with its history and iconic celeste paint, and the disc-brake-equipped Specialissima is its newest creation.
 It’s a bike designed unashamedly to be light, but there’s a concession to comfort, without compromising frame stiffness.
 The carbon layup incorporates the same vibration damping CounterVail technology first seen on the Infinito CV endurance bike a few years ago.
-The Campagnolo Super Record groupset and Fulcrum Wind 400 Carbon wheels produce a bike that blasts through the £10,000 price level, with one of the most desirably Italian bikes we've seen this year.
+With a Campagnolo Super Record groupset and Fulcrum Wind 400 Carbon wheels (other specs are available) the bike blasts through the £10,000 price level, and is still one of the most desirably Italian bikes around.

 Scott offers two versions of its Addict road bike, dividing it into Addict endurance bikes and Addict RC race machines; this is Scott's number two race bike, topped only by the Addict RC Ultimate.
-As well as one of the lightest disc-compatible frames around it has Shimano Dura-Ace Di2 electronic shifting, Syncros Capital 1.0 35 carbon clincher wheels, Syncros one-piece carbon bar and stem, and Syncros carbon seatpost.
-Scott claims a weight of 7kg, very impressive for a disc-braked bike.
+As well as being one of the lightest disc-compatible frames around it has Shimano Dura-Ace Di2 electronic shifting, Zipp 303SE Carbon tubless-ready wheels, Syncros Creston iC SL one-piece bar and stem and Syncros Duncan SL Aero carbon seatpost.
+Scott claims a weight of 7.26kg, very impressive for a disc-braked bike.

-Swiss manufacturer BMC has pulled a blinder with its top model for 2021 taking the fundamentals of its time trial bikes and using them to build a disk-braked aero road bike that looks like it's powering away from the bunch even when it's standing still.
+Swiss manufacturer BMC has pulled a blinder with its top model for 2022, taking the fundamentals of its time trial bikes and using them to build a disk-braked aero road bike that looks like it's powering away from the bunch even when it's standing still.
 In this top-of-the-range version it boasts Shimano Dura-Ace Di2 9250 electronic shifting, and its disc brakes and DT Swiss ARC 1100 carbon fibre wheels make for a thoroughly up-to-date race bike.
-It's dripping with clever details: BMC's own super-light through axles, the sleek Integrated Cockpit System bar and stem, brake hoses routed almost-invisibly through the frame, super-tidy Direct Frontal Flat Mount brake mounts.
+It's dripping with clever details: BMC's own super-light through axles, the sleek Integrated Cockpit System bar and stem, brake hoses routed almost-invisibly through the frame, and super-tidy Direct Frontal Flat Mount brake mounts.
 The shape of the downtube and seatube are also optimised to shield round bottle cages from the wind to further enhance aerodynamics.

 Unlike the majority of carbon frames in this guide that are made using the common moulding process, the C64 is constructed by bonding the tubes together using oversized lugs.
 It’s the same approach the Italian company has been using on its flagship carbon frames since the C40 some 20 years ago.
 It gives the frame a more traditional appearance perhaps than the smoother frames, but there’s no doubting the performance and quality of the ride it produces.